amarmalik/employee-tracker/README.md

 - The SearchBar component handles the search input and triggers the search functionality.
 - The EmployeeList component displays the list of employees in a table format.
 - The search functionality filters employees based on the input, which is passed down to the EmployeeList component.
-- Now the the keypoint here is: I've used UseEffect to insure it will runs after the initial render, fetching the employee data && state will re-render data that has been fetched.
+- Now the the keypoint here is: I've used UseEffect to insure it will runs after the initial render, fetching the employee data && state update the employee state which triggers a re-render data that has been fetched.

 ## Learn More